eProsima/Fast-DDS-docs/docs/fastdds/xml_configuration/transports.rst

 The following table lists all the available XML elements that can be defined within the ``<transport_descriptor>`` element for the configuration of the transport layer.
+A more detailed explanation of each of these elements can be found in :ref:`comm-transports-configuration`.

 +-------------------------------+----------------------------------------------------+----------------------+----------+
 | Name                          | Description                                        | Values               | Default  |